 - Good spelling and grammar skills

-- Knowledge of medical technology for understanding the information
+- Knowledge of medical technology

 - Understanding of the human body and how it functions